jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 The purpose of this method is to execute a given function (`fn`) on each callback object stored in the `callbacks` list.
 However, the execution of the function is conditional based on the value of `coordinator_only` and whether the current object is a coordinator.

-If `coordinator_only` is `True` and the current object is a coordinator (determined by the `is_coordinator()` method), the function `fn` will be executed on each callback object.
-If `coordinator_only` is `False`, the function `fn` will be executed on each callback object regardless of whether the current object is a coordinator or not.
+If `coordinator_only` is `True` and the current object is a coordinator (determined by the `is_coordinator()` method), the function `fn` is executed on each callback object in the `callbacks` list.
+If `coordinator_only` is `False`, the function is executed on each callback object regardless of whether the current object is a coordinator or not.

 Note that the code assumes the existence of a `callbacks` list attribute within the class.

 ### Method **`return_device`** Overview
-The method return_device is a function that belongs to a class and is used to retrieve the value of the device attribute of an object.
-It does not take any arguments other than the self parameter, which refers to the instance of the class.
-The method simply returns the value of the device attribute.
+The method return_device is a function that belongs to a class and takes no arguments other than the self parameter.
+It returns the value of the device attribute of the class instance.
+This method is used to retrieve the value of the device attribute and can be called to obtain the device information stored in the class instance.

 #### **Method Details**
 The given code is a method named `return_device` defined within a class.
 It returns the value of the `device` attribute of the class instance.